Quick Answer

 | Hedge fund fees | "2 and 20" (2% management, 20% performance) |

 - Class A vs. B vs. C: Class A suits large, long-term investors (front-end load, lowest ongoing fees, breakpoints).
 Class B was for buyers who wanted the full amount invested up front (declining CDSC, higher 12b-1, often converts to A); most fund companies discontinued it.
-Class C suits short holds of one to three years (no front-end load, small one-year CDSC, higher perpetual fees, NEVER converts to A) and is most expensive long-term.
+Class C suits short holds of one to three years (no front-end load, small one-year CDSC, higher ongoing fees that traditionally do not step down, though some fund families now offer an optional conversion to A around 8 years) and is, at minimum, the most expensive long-term.

-- REIT distributions are ordinary income, NOT capital gains.
-Despite being called "dividends," they miss the preferential qualified-dividend rate because they pass through rental income.
+- REIT distributions are generally ordinary income, not capital gains.
+Despite being called "dividends," the ordinary-income portion misses the preferential qualified-dividend rate because REITs pass through rental income; a REIT may separately designate part of a distribution as a capital gain dividend, taxed at the long-term rate.

 - Buying just before a distribution creates a phantom tax liability: NAV drops by the distribution amount, so there is no economic gain, yet tax is owed.